michael-wall/saml-restore-tool/README.md

     1. saml-admin-configuration.properties: A properties file containing the SAML Admin values to restore for this Virtual Instance.
 Start with the saml-restore-tool-config\saml-admin-configuration_TEMPLATE.properties file (from the repository), rename the file and update the values based on the table in the **saml-admin-configuration.properties** section.
 A sample file (saml-admin-configuration_SAMPLE.properties) is also included for reference.
   - 2. The SAML IdP Metadata XML file(s) e.g. idp-metadata-file.xml, using the same name as the corresponding *.idp.metadata.file property value in saml-admin-configuration.properties.
     - There should be one Metadata XML file per SAML Identify Provider defined in SAML Admin > Identity Provider Connections
   - 3. The KeyStore where the 'restorable' (Signing) Certificate and Private Key and optionally the Encryption Certificate and Private Key are stored, using the same name as the key.store.file property value in saml-admin-configuration.properties.
-See **Steps to setup the 'restorable' KeyStore** section for steps to setup this KeyStore.
+See **Steps to setup the restorable KeyStore** section for steps to setup this KeyStore.
-- Add the Environment Variables to the environments Liferay Service - see **Steps to setup Environment Variables** section.
+- Add the Environment Variables to the environments Liferay Service - see **Steps to setup the Environment Variables** section.
 - Add the saml-restore-tool-service OSGi module source code to the DXP Cloud Workspace (within Liferay service modules folder) and confirm that the module successfully builds locally.
 - Add the changes to the GIT repository, allow the Liferay PaaS INFRA environment CI service to generate a new Liferay PaaS build, then deploy that build in the non-prod Liferay PaaS environment.